The Living Donor Liver Transplant Evaluation Process

 Step 1: Initial Call about Living Donation

-People who are interested in becoming a living donor must first make contact with the living donor nurse coordinator.
-This individual will help answer any questions or concerns you may have regarding the process.
-Should you wish to proceed, you will be directed to work with the living donation patient services coordinator to collect your basic demographic information and send you forms that need to be completed in order to start the screening process.
+People who are interested in becoming a living donor must first make contact with the living donor team.
+The donor team will help answer any questions or concerns you may have regarding the process.
+Should you wish to proceed, you will work with the living donation project coordinator to collect your basic demographic information and send you forms that need to be completed in order to start the screening process.
 When you return these forms, the donor team will contact you to discuss your next steps.

 Step 2: Screening Tests

-Once the potential donor has completed the initial paper work and has been deemed a potential candidate, the donor will need to volunteer to proceed with the medical screening.
+Once the potential donor has completed the initial paper work and is cleared to proceed after completion of the independent living donor advocate telephone interview, the donor will need to volunteer to proceed with the medical screening.
 This information is not provided to the recipient.
 It is completely up to the donor as to whether or not they wish to proceed.
 The following documents will need to be obtained from the potential donor in order to continue on in the process.

 Tests may include but are not limited to: